YadavShalu/Blockchain_Based_Supply_Chain_Management_System/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).

-Thank you for your contributions and for helping make the Credit Card Fraud Detection project better!
+Thank you for your contributions and for helping make the Blockchain Based Supply Chain System project better!
 Your efforts are greatly appreciated.